Volue-Public/energy-mesh-python/docs/source/timeseries.rst

 The resolution defines time step of the time series points.
 Some examples are hourly or daily resolutions.
 A special type of resolution is **breakpoint**.
 It means there is no time step restriction and points can be provided for any timestamps.

 A raw time series can be connected to a Mesh model either directly or as part of a calculation.
-A time series that is in the Mesh model have metadata like a path (in the Mesh model), a local and template expression and possibly a link to a raw time series entry. (see: :py:meth:`volue.mesh.proto.core.v1alpha.core_pb2.TimeseriesAttribute`)
+Time series that are in the Mesh model have metadata like a path (in the Mesh model), a local and template expression and possibly a link to a raw time series entry. (see: :py:meth:`volue.mesh.proto.core.v1alpha.core_pb2.TimeseriesAttribute`)

 .. image:: images/mesh_timeseries_resolution.png